Introduction

 Light a candle before dinner, share a gratitude moment with your family, sip tea in silence each morning, or set a gentle intention for the day.

-These small practices shift the focus from consumerism to connection and presence.
+These small practices can shift your focus from consumerism to connection and presence.

 Releasing Perfectionism